pnnl/NATIG/README.md

 1. Helics parameters: Helics broker setup parameters (ex: IP address and port number for helics setup)
 2. Endpoint: Gridlabd endpoint

-NOTE: to change the helics broker's port the gridlabd\_config.json and the ns3-*.cc need to be updated.
+NOTE: to change the helics broker's port the gridlabd\_config.json needs to be updated.
 All 3 of the files have a reference to the port used by the helics broker.

 ## Simulated attacks